anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/model-selection.md

 ### 3. Ranking the Models

-Once we have the weights from the regression analysis, we apply them to the filtered solIDs.
-Each solID is then scored based on how well it performs across the weighted parameters.
+Once we have the weights from the regression analysis, we apply them to the filtered solutions.
+Each solutions is then scored based on how well it performs across the weighted parameters.

 ### 4. Selecting the Top-Ranked Model

-After scoring all solIDs, the model with the highest score is selected as the **top-ranked model**.
+After scoring all solutions, the model with the highest score is selected as the **top-ranked model**.
 This model is recommended as the most effective solution based on the key business metrics.

 ## Advantages of the Ranking Algorithm